selfdriven-foundation/selfdriven-ai/docs/pages/research-constructive-prepare.md

 ### 7. Suggestion

-Chat with your preferred GenAI about the ideas raised in this short paper.
+Chat with your preferred AI Chatbot about the ideas raised in this short paper.

 ---